Geomatys/demonstrate-nan-usage/README.md

 ### Note on signaling NaNs
 All the discussion in this page and all demos in this project apply to _quiet_ NaNs.
 Another kind of NaN exists, named _signaling_ NaNs.
-The two kinds of NaN are differentiated by bit #22, which shall be 1 for quiet NaNs.
+The two kinds of NaN are differentiated by the bit #22, which shall be 1 for quiet NaNs.
 Signaling NaNs are out of scope for this discussion.
 In particular, signaling NaNs may be silently converted to quiet NaNs, or may cause an interrupt.
 They are used for different purposes (e.g., lazy initialization) than the "no data" purpose discussed here.